-Cuban cities may be exciting, but one thing is sure – nothing leaves you more breathless than divine Cuban nature.
-In the beautiful lush valley, you’ll find Viñales and the laid back atmosphere it offers.
-This relaxing little town is a perfect stop after the busy Havana streets.
-Here, you can feed your body and your mind, while riding a horse, hiking or just wandering through the endless valley.
-On the top of that, you’ll have a chance to meet a real Cuban farmers and learn how Cuban tobacco is produced.
-One day may not be a long time, yet, you’ll surely enjoy every minute of it.
+Cuban cities may be exciting, but one thing is for sure – nothing leaves you more breathless than the divine Cuban nature.
+In a beautiful lush valley, you’ll find Viñales and the laid back atmosphere it offers.
+This relaxing little town is a perfect stop after busy Havana streets.
+Here, you can feed your body and your mind while riding a horse, hiking or just wandering through the endless valley.
+On top of that, you’ll have a chance to meet real Cuban farmers and learn how Cuban tobacco is produced.
+One day may not be a long time, but you will enjoy it nevertheless.

 What’s the best time to visit Viñales?

-The subtropical climate means hot temperatures all year around accompanied with two main seasons.
-The rainy season runs from May to October, and can bring daily showers and, at times, hurricanes.
-It’s also a part of a year with an almost unbearable humidity level.
-The dry season, November to April, is more preferable time to visit.
+The subtropical climate means hot temperatures all year round accompanied with two main seasons.
+The rainy season runs from May to October and can bring daily showers and, at times, hurricanes.
+It’s also the part of the year with an almost unbearable humidity level.
+The dry season, November to April, is the more preferable time to visit.
 However, it’s also the busiest time in Viñales.
-During the Christmas and Easter, the town gets full with tourist, but literally full.
-That means, if you’re traveling during that period, make sure to book a hotel or a casa particular in advance.
+During Christmas and Easter, the town gets literally full of tourists.
+This means that if you’re traveling during that period you need to make sure to book a hotel or a casa particular in advance.
 To avoid crowds, pick early May or November.

-Viñales is an agricultural town, located in a lush valley of a same name, in the Pinar del Rio province of Cuba.
-For its outstanding landscape and traditional agriculture, the valley is declared a UNESCO World Heritage Site in 1999.
-No wonder even Fidel Castro found it a favourite place in Cuba.
+Viñales is an agricultural town, located in a lush valley of the same name, in the Pinar del Rio province of Cuba.
+Because of its outstanding landscape and traditional agriculture, the valley was declared a UNESCO World Heritage Site in 1999.
+No wonder even Fidel Castro considered it his favourite place in Cuba.

-Fruits, vegetables, coffee and tobacco are grown and produced here, with a use of traditional methods and techniques.
-The natural landscape is accompanied with the traditional vernacular architecture – multicolored and bright one storey houses that truly make Viñales one of the most picturesque places on Earth.
+Fruits, vegetables, coffee and tobacco are grown and produced here by using traditional methods and techniques.
+The natural landscape is accompanied by traditional vernacular architecture – multicolored and bright one-storey houses which truly make Viñales one of the most picturesque places on Earth.

 Breakfast at Casa

-Viñales may have a few amazing restaurants, but nothing is more delicious than a breakfast in Casa Particular.
-If you sleep in a casa, make sure to arrange a breakfast a day in advance.
-It will cost you an additional 4-6 CUC per person, but will be oh-so-worth-it.
+Viñales may have a few amazing restaurants, but nothing is more delicious than having breakfast in Casa particular.
+If you sleep in a casa, make sure to arrange your breakfast one day in advance.
+It will cost you extra 4-6 CUC per person, but it will be oh-so-worth-it.
 Fried eggs, avocados, fresh fruit juices and a fruit salad can be found in almost every casa.
-It will surely make you ready for a whole day of wandering.
+It will surely prepare you for a whole day of wandering.

-Viñales valley can be explored on your own – but you may be missing lots of interesting stuff.
+Viñales valley can be explored on your own, but you may miss a lot of interesting stuff that way.
 There are dozens of amazing guided tours that can be booked in a tour agency just across the main square.

-Pick yourself the most suitable one, whether is a horseback riding tour through a valley, bicycle tour or a walking tour.
-Make sure to visit a Tobacco farm where you can learn a process of growing, drying and rolling tobacco.
-You’ll get a chance to try it as well, and since they are completely organically grown and pesticide free, you can enjoy the taste of cigar even more.
-At the end of a tour you can even purchase a box of those cigars.
+Pick yourself the most suitable one, whether that’s a horseback riding tour through the valley, a bicycle tour or a walking tour.
+Make sure to visit a tobacco farm where you can learn the process of growing, drying and rolling tobacco.
+You’ll get a chance to try it as well, and since they are completely organically grown and pesticide free, you will enjoy the taste of the cigar even more.
+At the end of your tour, you can even purchase a box of those cigars.

-Depending on a tour you choose – wear the right shoes and the comfy clothes.
-All the tours, even just a walking tour, can be exhausting and it’s important to have super comfortable walking shoes on.
+Depending on the tour you choose, wear the right shoes and comfy clothes.
+All the tours, even if it’s just a walking tour, can be exhausting, so it’s important to have super comfortable walking shoes on.

-You may be pretty exhausted by this time, especially if you picked a tour that’s more adventurous.
-Therefore, it’s a perfect time to chill on a terrace of 3J Bar and have some mojito or espresso.
-This relaxing place also offers a variety of tapas so you can grab something before your lunch.
-It’s also a perfect spot to meet the fellow travelers since it’s one of the most popular bars in the whole town.
+You may be pretty exhausted by now, especially if you pick a tour that’s more adventurous.
+Therefore, this is a perfect time to chill on the terrace of 3J Bar and have some mojito or coffee.
+This relaxing place also offers a variety of tapas, so you can grab something before your lunch.
+It’s also a perfect spot to meet fellow travelers, since it’s one of the most popular bars in the whole town.

 Visit the Plaza Jose Marti